socnetv/app/README.md

 To install SocNetV in Windows, download the latest SocNetV Windows installer from the Downloads page, and double-click on the executable to start the installation.

+Note: You might see a Windows pop up about unknown software origin/publisher.
+Please ignore it and proceed, as we do not sign our released packages with any code signing certificates (which are not free by the way).

 Click Next and Accept the License (GPL) to install the program.

 The program will be installed in the usual Windows Program Files directory and a new